(c) NetKnights GmbH 2025, https://netknights.it

 client mode from the list, that is also in the multichallenge and

-set it as preferred client mode
+set it as preferred_client_mode

 :param request: